 6th Form Transition

 The Barry 6th Form welcomes students from around the globe.
-International students for 2009 joined us from the Czech Republic, Columbia, Finland, Germany.
+International students have joined us from the Czech Republic, Columbia, Finland, Germany.
 Hungary, Malaysia, Norway, Taiwan, Thailand and Venezuela,

 At the end of Year 11 you make a voluntary decision to return to school to further your education.
 The Barry Sixth Form, in considering your academic needs, makes a decision to accept you or not.
 Being accepted is a two way process and you will be required to approach this new stage in your career with a sense of responsibility and commitment.
 All Year 12 students will be asked to accept our basic rules.